 - 1/2 teaspoon salt (2g) optional - it will cut the sweetness, popcorn salt is best to use because it is fine and dissolves faster

 - 6 to 6 1/2 cups (690g to 747g) powdered sugar

-- Add the eggs one at a time, mixing until the yellow of the yolk disappears
+- Add the eggs 1 at a time, mixing until blended.

 - Cut the butter into slices and add to the bowl of your mixer.
 Beat on low to medium speed until the butter is softened and smooth.